Electronic Funds Transfer

 How to Enroll in EFT

 All Medicare contractors include an EFT authorization form in the Medicare enrollment package, and providers can also request a copy of the form after they have enrolled.
-Providers simply need to complete this short form, mail it to their Medicare contractor, and include a voided blank check to facilitate the transfer.
+Providers simply need to complete the EFT enrollment process as directed by their contractor.
 Medicare payments will be made directly to the financial institution through EFT, in as little as two weeks.

-Medicare contractors can use one of two formats to transmit provider electronic claim payments to financial institutions: Automatic Clearinghouse (ACH) format, or table 1 of the X12 835 version 40101A1 implementation guide which was adopted as a national standard under HIPAA for electronic payment and remittance advice.
+Medicare contractors can use one of two formats to transmit provider electronic claim payments to financial institutions: Automatic Clearinghouse (ACH) format, or table 1 of the Accredited Standards Committee (ASC) X12 835 version 5010 implementation guide which was adopted as a national standard under HIPAA for electronic payment and remittance advice.
 Both of these formats are considered national standards.

 See the Medicare Claims Processing Manual, (Pub.100-04), Chapter 24, Section 40.7 for further information on use of EFT for provider payments.